Torquoal/AZRAM/README.md

 ## VoiceDetector.cs
 Handles voice recognition and loudness detection.
 Uses Vosk for speech-to-text, matches recognized words to emotional events, and triggers emotional responses.
 Also detects loud sounds for surprise reactions.

-## TransformLocker.cs
-Locks the position, rotation, and/or scale of a GameObject to its initial values, preventing unwanted movement or transformation.